pith. sign in

 Referee Report

 Summary.
-The paper claims to prove global smooth continuation for smooth finite-energy solutions of the 3D incompressible Navier-Stokes equations via a two-part first-threshold argument.
-Part I establishes the axisymmetric-with-swirl theorem in a five-dimensional lifted formulation using variables G = ω_θ/r, F = u^θ/r, and H = F², combining localized energy identities, HLS and Sobolev estimates, pair-threshold absorption, finite-overlap descendant exclusion, and projected Pohozaev-Morawetz strictness.
-Part II starts from a hypothetical singular terminal packet in the full 3D system, removes leakage, shell, pressure, tail, fragmentation, passive-strain, angular phase-lock, and transfer-active temporal channels by finite-overlap descendants or strict terminal loss, and concludes that a zero final defect forces the active frame measure into either a constant-frame locally two-dimensional class (excluded by 2D NS theory) or a physical azimuthal orbit around one fixed axis (handled by Part I).
+The manuscript claims to prove global smooth continuation for smooth finite-energy solutions of the three-dimensional incompressible Navier-Stokes equations via a two-part first-threshold argument.
+Part I establishes the axisymmetric-with-swirl theorem in an exact five-dimensional lifted formulation with central variables G = ω_θ/r, F = u^θ/r, and H = F², employing localized energy identities, Hardy-Littlewood-Sobolev and Sobolev interpolation estimates, pair-threshold absorption, finite-overlap descendant exclusion, localized temporal source-to-score estimates, compactness of endpoint profiles, projected Pohozaev-Morawetz strictness, and an auxiliary recovery estimate for F. Part II starts from a hypothetical singular terminal packet and removes leakage, shell, pressure, tail, fragmentation, passive-strain, angular phase-lock, and transfer-active temporal channels by finite-overlap descendants or strict terminal loss; a zero final defect then forces the active frame measure into either a constant-frame locally two-dimensional class (excluded by classical 2D Navier-Stokes theory) or a physical azimuthal orbit (the axisymmetric-with-swirl class of Part I).

 Simulated Author's Rebuttal